kepp11/anxiety-Es-La/scenes/act1.md

 {{/if}}

 {{if _.parasite}}
-b: Solo lleva tu laptop, así podemos buscar trabajo y no ser un paracito de la sociedad.
+b: Sólo lleva tu laptop, así podemos buscar trabajo y no ser un parásito de la sociedad.
 {{/if}}

 {{if _.whitebread}}